E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/ESHDF5Interface/readme.rst

 where :math:`R` is the vector containing the position of all electrons and :math:`r_i` is the position of the :math:`i`-th electron.
 While there is great freedom in the definition of the Jastrow term, that can then be variationally optimized, the single particle orbitals have to be computed in using Density Functional Theory.

-The ESBaseInterface module provides a base class for a general interface to generate single particle orbitals for QMC simulations performed using QMCPack;  implementations of specific implementations as derived classes of ESInterfaceBase are available as separate modules.
+The ESHDF5Interface module provides a derived class of ESInterfaceBase to generate single particle orbitals for QMC simulations performed using QMCPack from a suitable HDF5 file.

 Background Information
 ______________________